Being a working mom and balancing it all is a working progress.

 - Nighttime routine that makes mornings easier

-- Prepare for a productive week – blog post or another task that contributes to your side hustle
+- Prepare for a productive week – podcast or another task that contributes to your side hustle

 - Organize your weekly and monthly calendar